-Steel construction, in addition of being extremely versatile and durable, is in perfect tune with the concept of ecologically sustained development.
+Steel construction, in addition to being extremely versatile and durable is perfectly in sync with the concept of ecologically sustained development.

-Steel is a 100% recyclable material and once the useful lifetime of the building expires, it can go back into furnaces as scrap metal and become steel once again without losing quality.
+Steel is a 100% recyclable material and once its functionable lifetime expires, it can go back into the furnace as scrap metal and become useable steel once again with no quality lost.

-Construction with steel structures uses clean technology, significantly reducing environmental impacts at the construction step, and once works are finished, they ensure the safety and comfort of the people inside the building.
+Construction of steel structures use clean technology, which significantly reduces the impact of environmental issues during the construction stage, and once works are completed, they ensure the safety and comfort of the structure’s inhabitants.

-Steelmaking companies are in a constant search for eco-efficiency in their products and processes.
+Steelmaking companies are in a never-ending search for eco-efficiency in their products and processes.

-Aço Brasil presents in a consolidated manner the economic, environmental and social performance of the steelmaking sector in its Sustainability Report, one of the first segments to perform such a study.
+Aço Brasil presents in a consolidated manner the economic, environmental and social effects of the steelmaking sector in its Sustainability Report, one of the first segments to perform such a study.